philipmeadowsjohnson/philipmeadowsjohnson.github.io/docs/fall14/introduction.md

 We needed a Plan B, and fast.
 What we came up with was a trip around the world: from Hawaii to California to New York to Turkey to Thailand to Laos to New Zealand and finally back to Hawaii.
 I would give lectures at universities along the way as part of the sabbatical experience.

 At the time, we created a WordPress blog as a way to letting friends and family know how the trip was going.
-The following pages present our "dispatches" from this trip, and the comments that folks made as we travelled.
+The following pages present our "dispatches" from this trip, and the comments from our friends and family as we travelled.